MicrosoftDocs/dynamics365smb-docs/financials/bank-how-setup-bank-data-conversion-service.md

 You can export payment lines from the **Payment Journal** window to a file or a data stream that you then upload to your bank for automatic processing so that you do not have to make electronic payments individually.
 For more information, see [How to: Export Payments to a Bank File](payables-how-export-payments-bank-file.md).

 You can import bank statement files into the **Payment Reconciliation Journal** window by using the bank data conversion service to convert a file that you receive from your bank to a data stream that [!INCLUDE[d365fin](includes/d365fin_md.md)] can import.
-For more information, see [How to: Apply Payments Automatically and Reconcile Bank Accounts](receivables-apply-payments-auto-reconcile-bank-accounts.md).
+For more information, see [Applying Payments Automatically and Reconciling Bank Accounts](receivables-apply-payments-auto-reconcile-bank-accounts.md).

 As an alternative to importing bank statements with the bank data conversion service, you can use the Envestnet Yodlee Bank Feeds service.
 For more information, see [How to: Set Up the Envestnet Yodlee Bank Feeds Service](bank-how-setup-bank-statement-service.md).